csquare-d/k8s-training/Soapbox.md

 - More features (RBAC, network policies, custom resources)
 - Better support from cloud providers
 - More tooling and integrations
-- Industry momentum (more job opportunities, more documentation)
+- Industry momentum (more job opportunities, more documentation, rich ecosystem)

 **The reality**: Docker Swarm is technically capable and much simpler than Kubernetes.
 It "lost" not because of technical inferiority but because of ecosystem momentum.
 For small-to-medium workloads, Swarm remains a valid choice, but finding Swarm expertise and tooling is increasingly difficult.